jacderida/devbox/README.md

 # devbox
 Defines my personal development environment in Ansible.
+I'm going to try and use this same repo for any Linux distribution I'm interested in.
+This can be controlled using the `when` condition with the `ansible_distribution` variable.

 Anything provisioned here is done so from public sources like Github.
 Anything private, such as SSH keys, AWS keys and so on, need to be provisioned as a separate step.
 For that reason, it may be necessary to run the dotfiles bootstrap again, after those private aspects have been defined.